-At ProSono, we offer high-quality, properly aged mopane for bagpipes, from Great Highland bagpipes to gaitas, the biniou, Uilleann pipes and more.
+At ProSono, we offer high-quality, properly aged mopane for bagpipes, from Great Highland bagpipes and gaitas to the biniou, as well as for Uilleann pipes.

 We’re delighted that the use of mopane has gained so much momentum over the past decade.
 Worldwide, it is being embraced by instrument makers and musicians.